Grab the Macro Gear Guide

 When done well, a low key image can be beautifully dramatic, moody and mysterious!
 And the best bit?
 If you’ve got a severe lack of light — whether it’s because you live in a cave or you’re enduring a dark winter — you only need a tiny low light pocket to try this photography style!

-This stunning portrait was created using a combination of dark colours, low light, and a position near a window with soft gentle light filtering through.
+These stunning portraits were created using a combination of dark colours, low light, and a position near a window with soft gentle light filtering through.

 By positioning them at a 90-degree angle to the light source, the shadows on the left are maintained, which adds depth and conveys a quiet moment.